jundiya/Portfolio/README.md

 ## Bellabeat: Case Study with R

 As a part of Google Data Analytics Professional Certificate.
-This program consists of 8 course:
+This program consists of 8 courses:
 1. Foundations Data, Data, Everywhere
 2. Ask Question to Make Data-Driven Decision
 3. Prepare Data for Exploration